UPDATE – FEBRUARY 2026:

 European Commission Unveils Guidelines to Safeguard Election Integrity Online

 To strengthen electoral transparency and trust in the digital age, the European Commission has unveiled comprehensive guidelines targeting Very Large Online Platforms and Search Engines.
-These platforms—those reaching more than 45 million users in the EU—must now take concrete steps to reduce risks that threaten fair elections.
-The guidelines are part of the broader enforcement of the Digital Services Act (DSA) and focus on the 2024 European Parliament elections.
+These platforms—those reaching more than 45 million users in the European Union—must take concrete steps.
+In particular, they should reduce risks that could threaten fair elections.

 Election-Specific Risk Mitigation

-- Promote official voting information
+- Promote official voting information from trusted sources

 Collaboration and Response Planning